What to Say to a Narcissist to Hurt Them

 Why do people with narcissism react so vehemently when threatened by a seemingly minor offense?
 The answer is complicated:

-• Their grandiose views of themselves are threatened by perceived attacks.
+- Their grandiose views of themselves are threatened by perceived attacks.
 These grandiose views of themselves are necessary for their self-preservation.
 When threatened, they are not merely offended, but their entire sense of self is at stake.
 Their grandiosity was developed as an over-compensatory, albeit protective, means to defend the person from feeling any sense of vulnerability.

-• People with narcissism do not operate within the realms of "normal" human interaction, but rather in a relational "barter system" that generates "narcissistic supply"—also known as narcissistic food—which includes admiration, attention, praise, accolades, being perceived as superior, being seen as special, or any other means of being viewed as "top dog."
+- People with narcissism do not operate within the realms of "normal" human interaction, but rather in a relational "barter system" that generates "narcissistic supply"—also known as narcissistic food—which includes admiration, attention, praise, accolades, being perceived as superior, being seen as special, or any other means of being viewed as "top dog."
 When others feed them these types of "food," people with narcissism may have a false sense of satisfaction, but they are generally never fully content because they are still lacking in true connection and intimacy with another.

-• Since people with narcissism have distorted views of themselves, they tend to perceive any positive interactions as expected and any negative interactions as personal attacks.
+Whenever suppliers of narcissistic food fail to maintain their end of the barter system—which, by the way, is ultimately one-sided—people with narcissism experience a "wound" because their fragile and dysfunctional ego is left unfulfilled.
+Their feelings of dependence may get triggered as a result, and they may be incapable of facing any sense of need for another (perhaps because of early childhood attachment injuries). - Since people with narcissism have distorted views of themselves, they tend to perceive any positive interactions as expected and any negative interactions as personal attacks.
 They are particularly sensitive to perceived negative attacks because they live in a pseudo-reality or delusional state about themselves in relation to others.
 They may genuinely believe they are superior to others, so when positive reactions come their way they may take them for granted.

-• People with narcissism tend to have a chronic inner rage.
+People with narcissism generally feel an inner emptiness and thus need positive input from others in order to maintain their delusional sense of reality.
+When anyone contradicts their fantasy views of themselves, they get close to those unbearable empty feelings and react strongly in order to stop their impending sense of inadequacy. - People with narcissism tend to have a chronic inner rage.
 Most people experience anger, usually a response to a perceived threat of some kind.
 Anger helps us realize when we need to take action, and quickly.
 Usually when people are angry, they temporarily suspend their cognitive functioning and empathy to a large degree and tend to operate in immediate terms.

 Since they are continually full of rage (the flip side of their internal shame), people with narcissism may use any slight as an "excuse" to release some of the pressure of this inner rage/shame struggle.
 Since narcissistic wounds seem to be triggered by rather innocuous events, it is helpful to understand the true root of the problem is neither caused by the target nor solved by the reaction of the person with narcissism.
 The true root of the anger of a person with narcissism has to do with a deep-seated inner rage that is in place as a countermeasure to their deep-seated inner shame.